izuberi/FinalProject/README.md

 ## Results and Reflection

 The interviewee was able to navigate through the website easily but pointed out difficulty in returning to the main page after completing the first task of adding a friend, there was a missing link which stopped her from returning back to the Main Menu incase she decided that she wanted to exit from 'Adding a Friend' page.
-She also pointed out that if someone tried to add a friend's username that didn't exist the follow up page could give recommendations on similar username's to the one typed by the user in case the user accidentally misspelled it.
+I also discovered that many of the clciks that I originally planned in the prototype were linking to the wrong page - as the interviewee also pointed out.
+To further improve the app we also could include friend recommendations in the case that someone mistypes a username whilst trying to add a friend.
 This would also improve the 'Error Prevention' and 'Flexibility' of the app in it's Heuristic Evaluations.

 ## Try The App!